IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/README.md

 - Connects to HBase and check system version, cluster version and status using Groovy [[HBaseGroovy](./HBaseGroovy/README.md)]
 - Manipulate schema and execute CRUD operation using Groovy [[HBaseGroovy](./HBaseGroovy/README.md)]
+- Connects to HBase and check system version, cluster version and status using Java [[HBaseJava](./HBaseJava/README.md)]

 *********************************************************************